 Checkoff-Funded Award Recognizes Dedication to Better Soybean Management

-BLOOMINGTON, ILL. — February 5, 2019 — Kevin Nelson, Ottawa, Illinois, was honored as the 2019 CCA Soybean Master Adviser during the ILSoyAdvisor Soybean Summit, Tuesday, Feb.
-5, in Springfield, Illinois.
-The award is funded by the ISA soybean checkoff to recognize Certified Crop Advisers (CCAs) who excel in helping farmers improve soybean production.
+BLOOMINGTON, Ill.—March 10, 2020—Brendan Marshall, Monmouth, Illinois, received the 2020 CCA Soybean Master Adviser award at the annual ILSoyAdvisor Soybean Summit on Tuesday, March 10, in Springfield, Illinois.
+The award, funded by the Illinois soybean checkoff program, recognizes Certified Crop Advisers (CCAs) who excel in helping farmers improve soybean production.

-ISA created the CCA Soybean Master Adviser award in 2016 as part of its mission to help Illinois soybeans farmers excel in the global marketplace.
-The award acknowledges the significant role CCAs play in improving soybean production by offering insight and advice on practices to improve yield and profitability.
-A panel of ISA board members, Illinois CCA board members and university professionals selected Nelson as the winner from among CCAs nominated from across the state.
+ISA created the CCA Soybean Master Adviser award in 2016 as part of its mission to help Illinois soybean farmers excel in the global marketplace.
+The award acknowledges the significant role that CCAs play in improving soybean production by offering insight and advice on practices to improve yield and profitability.
+A panel of ISA board members, Illinois CCA board members and university professionals selected Marshall as the winner from among CCAs nominated from across the state.

 In addition to recognizing CCAs through the CCA Soybean Master Adviser award, ISA is expanding opportunities for CCAs to gain knowledge and skills in soybean management.
 ISA also enlists CCAs to serve as CCA Soy Envoys.
-These specialists blog about soybean management on ILSoyAdvisor.com, ISA’s agronomy-focused website.
+These specialists blog about soybean management on ILSoyAdvisor.com, ISA’s farmer profitability-focused website.

 The Illinois Soybean Association (ISA) represents more than 43,000 soybean farmers in Illinois through the state soybean checkoff and membership efforts.
 The checkoff funds market development, soybean production and profitability research, promotion, issues management and analysis, communications and education.
 Membership and advocacy efforts support Illinois soybean farmer interests in local areas, Springfield and Washington, D.C.
 ISA programs are designed to ensure Illinois soy is the highest quality, most dependable, sustainable and competitive in the global marketplace.
 For more information, visit the website www.ilsoy.org.